iluxsm/iluxsm/README.md

 - ⚡ Fun fact, I'm chicken & beer lover. 🍗🍻

-- 🌍 I enjoy thinking about a11y, i18n and ux. 👫
+- 🌍 I'm into thinking about a11y, i18n and ux. 👫
 </br>

 ### ⚙️ Tech Stack